-- Instill and foster our school values, vision and mission amongst students - Promote student charter as a key cornerstone of students' voice in our school - Build up a positive and constructive atmosphere within the grade group - Deliver the new pastoral programme ensuring that the provision is at the highest possible standard - Promote house spirit and student leadership under the guidance of the Community and Service Learning Coordinator - Collaborates with other tutors to enhance the tutoring experience - Monitor Magister (Logbook) to check on students' well-being and academic progress, especially to pinpoint incidences that may need urgent attention - Meet with students individually and during tutor time to cater for their individual needs - Maintain records of students, including their reports or logbook, and discuss these with parents/guardians - Check weekly on absence and lates and inform both students' parents and Head of Years/ Deputy Principal when action is necessary - Issue progress reports and discusses them with parents/guardians - Build positive relations with parents to ensure close links with home - Organise one educational experience outside school in one academic year - Communicate with subject teachers, other tutors and counselors when applicable - Engage timely with students and their parents/guardians, especially when there are academic or disciplinary concerns - Meet regularly with the relevant HoS as scheduled in the school calendar - Supervise students' progress, attendance and discuss disciplinary issues - Enrich the approach of students to their school work as a whole and of each individual student by introducing a variety of approaches to learning and study skills - Refer students to the Learning Diversity Leader in consultation with Heads of Section or Deputy Principal for help and expertise - Complete all training required linked to their role and in line with child protection and safeguarding guidance
+- Instill and foster our school values, vision and mission amongst students - Promote student charter as a key cornerstone of the students' voices in our school - Build up a positive and constructive atmosphere within the grade group - Deliver the pastoral programme ensuring that the provision is at the highest possible standard - Target the development of skills and dispositions for students' improvement and achievement as lifelong and independent learners. - Promote house spirit and student leadership under the guidance of the Community and House Mentor Coordinator - Collaborates with other tutors to enhance the tutoring experience - Monitor Magister documentation to check on students' well-being and academic progress, especially to pinpoint incidences that may need urgent attention - · Meet with students individually and during tutor time to cater for their individual needs - Maintain records of students, including their reports or logbook, and discuss these with parents/guardians - Liaise with the Attendance Coordinator about weekly absences and lates and inform both students' parents and Head of Section/Deputy Principal when action is necessary - Issue progress reports and discuss them with parents/guardians - Build positive relations with parents to ensure close links with home - Organise one educational experience outside school in one academic year - Communicate with subject teachers, other tutors and counselors when applicable - Engage timely with students and their parents/guardians, especially when there are academic or concerns - Meet regularly with the relevant Head of Section - Supervise students' progress, attendance and discuss disciplinary issues - Enrich the approach of students to their school work as a whole by introducing a variety of approaches to learning and study skills - Refer students to Learning Diversity in consultation with Heads of Section or Deputy Principal - Complete all training required linked to their role and in line with child protection and safeguarding guidance.